jubitjohn1/timestampupdate/README.md

 ## Overview

-This Spark job is designed to analyze and provide the latest update status (either "success" or "fail") of a device at a specified timestamp.
+This Spark job is designed to analyze and provide the latest update status (either "success" or "fail") of a device before a specified timestamp.
 It processes a dataset of device status updates and identifies the most recent status for each device at the given timestamp.

 ## Features